|Monday:||7:30 AM - 5:30 PM|

 There are some signs that will warn you that your suspension system may be in need of attention.
 One of the signs might be a cupped wear pattern on your tires.
 This is caused by the shocks bouncing unevenly.
 Other signs of bad shocks manifest themselves in the handling performance of your vehicle.
 You may notice a drifting sensation when cornering, often referred to as a “floaty” feeling.
 If the front of your vehicle dips significantly when you brake or if it rocks back and forth after stopping, it's time for new shocks.
 Your technician at Affordable Transmissions will check your shocks visually.
 If they're leaking, they need to be replaced.

-Any of these symptoms warrants an inspection of the suspension system.
+Any one of these symptoms warrants an inspection of the suspension system.
 You should also get your suspension system inspected if you are involved in an accident involving one of your wheels.
-MINNEAPOLIS drivers should never put off suspension repairs.
-If you actually experience suspension system failure, it can cause a serious accident.
+PRINCETON drivers should never put off suspension repairs.
+If you experience suspension system failure, it can cause a serious accident.
 If one of your shocks needs to be replaced, then replace all four of them.
 This allows for even handling of the vehicle.
 Replacing just one of the shocks is rarely good auto advice.